 Monopoly is said to exist when one firm is the sole producer or seller of a product which has no close substitutes.
 Three points are worth noting in this definition.
 First, there must be a single producer or seller of a product if there is to be a monopoly.
 This single producer may be in the form of an individual owner or a single partnership or a joint-stock company.

-If there are many producers producing a product, either perfect competition or monopolistic competition will prevail depending upon whether the product is homogeneous or differential.
+If many producers are producing a product, either perfect competition or monopolistic competition will prevail depending upon whether the product is homogeneous or differential.
 On the other hand, when there are few producers or sellers of a product, oligopoly is said to exist.
 If then there is to be a monopoly, there must be one firm in the industry.
 Even literally monopoly means one seller.

 “Mono” means one and “Poly” means the seller.
 Thus monopoly means one seller or one producer.
 But to say that monopoly means one seller or producer is not enough.
 A second condition which is essential for a firm to be called monopolistic is that no close substitutes for the product of that monopolistic firm should be available in the market.